daanyal-23/BlogAgentic/README.md

 # BlogAgentic

-Autonomously generate, edit, and draft blog content using LangGraph-powered agent workflows and LangChain LLMs.
+Autonomously generate, edit, and draft blog content using LangGraph-powered agent workflows and LangChain LLMs, now with support for multi-language blog generation (English, Hindi, and French).

 ---